ZetaCrush/CXcompress/gpu_algorithm.md

 # GPU compression algorithm
 In each thread, check random number generator seed and for each thread find random word in dictionary for each word in text.
-Random words should not match word at given position, so each thread will narrow the scope of possible words that matche the given word
+Random words should not match word at given position, so each thread will narrow the scope of possible words that matche the given word.
+Narrowing is also done by limiting random word choices to those that haven't followed the previous word previously in the text